awi-response/macs_processing/README.md

 #### Create new conda environment with environment file

-Setup new envirnment using the provided environment.yml file
+Setup new environment using the provided environment.yml file

 ##### Install to "MACS" conda environment (default)